 Highlights: 18 acres, park will remain natural and undeveloped, is accessible only from the water.

-Note: This map shows all of the county parks.
+Note: This map shows all of the Monroe County parks.
 It lists 21 parks because Irondequoit Bay Marine by Seabreeze was recently transferred to the state to manage.